evelynfoy/shopping-list-compiler/README.md

 It holds the current stock and re-order levels for each ingredient and only includes ingredients in the shopping list that do not have sufficient quantities in stock.

+It also converts grams to Kg and ml to litres for ordering.

 &nbsp;

 # How to use

-The recipes or lists of ingredients are held on [Google Sheets]( https://en.wikipedia.org/wiki/Google_Sheets).
+The lists of ingredients required for each recipe are held on [Google Sheets]( https://en.wikipedia.org/wiki/Google_Sheets).

 This workbook also includes a sheet for the stock and re-order levels for each ingredient.

 The user is prompted to enter the days orders.

-The complete list of required ingredients for all the orders are calculated.
+This could be the orders for the coming week.

+The application goes through all the orders calculating how much of each ingredient is required and comparing this to the current stock levels to ensure that
+1)  An ingredient is only listed if the required amount is > (current stock level - reorder level)
+2) The required amount of the ingredient listed = required amount - (current stock - re-order level) i.e. required amount - avaliable amount in stock

 The Shopping List is then displayed on the screen.